 Start by having your dog in a sit position.
 Hold the treat in front of your dog and slowly lower it down under his nose.
-When he's on the ground, click and treat afterwards.
-Repeat the process and start adding the cue word “down” later on.
+When he's on the ground, click and treat afterward.
+Repeat the process and start adding the cue word "down" later on.

 Clicker Training Tips